anubissbe/any-cli/README.md

 **💬 Natural Language Interface**
 ```
 You: Show me the project structure
-🤖 CLAUDE: I'll analyze your project structure...
+🤖 Plato: I'll analyze your project structure...
 [Rich file tree with syntax highlighting displayed]

 You: Find all TODO comments in the codebase
-🤖 CLAUDE: Searching for TODO comments...
+🤖 Plato: Searching for TODO comments...
 [Results with file locations and context]

 You: Help me refactor the authentication module
-🤖 CLAUDE: I'll analyze the auth module and suggest improvements...
+🤖 Plato: I'll analyze the auth module and suggest improvements...
 [Code analysis and refactoring suggestions]
 ```